Annual revenue in billions USD

 Loading revenue data...

-SoFi operates in a highly competitive market, facing competition from traditional banks, fintech companies, and other financial service providers.
-Larger financial institutions like JPMorgan Chase and Bank of America are investing heavily in technology and digital innovation, which could pose a threat to SoFi's market share.
-The company also faces competition from other fintech companies like Robinhood and Upstart, which offer similar products and services.
+SoFi operates in a highly competitive market, facing competition from traditional banks, credit unions, and other fintech companies.
+Larger financial institutions like JPMorgan Chase and Bank of America are also investing heavily in digital innovation, posing a threat to SoFi's market share.
+The company's ability to differentiate itself through superior user experience, innovative products, and a strong brand will be crucial for its long-term success.

 SoFi Technologies, Inc. provides various financial services in the United States, Latin America, Canada, and Hong Kong.
 It operates through three segments: Lending, Technology Platform, and Financial Services.
 The company offers lending and financial services and products that allows its members to borrow, save, spend, invest, and protect money; and personal loans, student loans, home loans, and related services.
 The company also operates Galileo, a technology platform that offers services to fi...